The wash sale rule postpones losses if you buy replacement shares around the same time.

 There’s a lot more to the wash sale rule.
-We get questions on our message board about all of the following issues:
+We’ve had questions about all of the following issues:

-- You don’t have a wash sale unless you acquire (or enter into a contract or option to acquire) substantially identical securities.
+- You don’t have a wash sale unless the asset you acquire (or enter into a contract or option to acquire) is substantially identical.

-- You don’t have a wash sale, even though you bought identical shares within the previous 30 days, if the shares you bought aren’t replacement shares.
+- You don’t have a wash sale, even though you bought an identical investment within the previous 30 days, if it wasn’t a replacement investment.

-- There are mechanical rules to handle the situation where you don’t buy exactly the same number of shares you sold, or where you bought and sold multiple lots of shares.
+- There are mechanical rules to handle the situation where you don’t buy exactly the same quantity of the investment as you sold, or where you bought and sold multiple lots.
 See Wash Sale Matching Rules.

-- If a person who’s related to you — or an entity related to you, such as your IRA — buys replacement property, your loss may be disallowed under a different rule: you may be treated as if you made an indirect sale to a related person.
+- Your loss may be disallowed if a person who’s related to you — or an entity related to you, such as your IRA — buys replacement property.

 - You don’t actually have to purchase stock within the wash sale period to have a wash sale.
 It’s enough if you merely enter into a contract or option to acquire replacement stock.

 - Short sales present a special problem in connection with the wash sale rule.

 - There are special considerations in applying the wash sale rule to traders.

 The wash sale rule only applies to losses.
 You can’t wipe out a gain from a sale by buying the same stock back within 30 days.